 Biopsies - what are they and how do they work?

-The biopsy sample is sent to the laboratory and the cells are looked at very closely under the microscope to see if they are normal or cancer cells.
+Your doctor sends the biopsy sample to the laboratory.
+A pathologist looks at the cells very closely under the microscope to see if they are normal or not.
 Cancer cells look quite different to normal cells.
-They are often more primitive looking and have oddly shaped nuclei compared to a normal cell.
-Even so, you can usually tell what type of body cell it was originally.
-Doctors can sometimes tell from biopsies where in the body a cancer has started.
+But even so, the pathologist can usually tell what type of body cell it was originally.

 Biopsies are very important in medicine.
 It is virtually impossible to diagnose some types of cancer any other way.
 Often, the only way to be sure of the diagnosis is to actually look for cancer cells under the microscope.

 Rated 4 out of 5 based on 10 votes

 Question about cancer?
 Contact our information nurse team